 What is the difference between a router and a modem?

-Answer: Routers and modems are two of the most common computer peripherals, yet many people don't know the function of each one.
-While the two devices may look similar, they each serve a difference purpose.
+Answer: Routers and modems are two of the most common computer peripherals, yet many people do not know the function of each one.
+While the two devices may look similar, they each serve a different purpose.
 Fortunately, the functions of the two devices are pretty easy to understand.

 A router is a small box that allows multiple computers to join the same network (see below).

-While connecting to a router provides access to a local network (LAN), it does not necessarily provide access to the Internet.
+Connecting to a router provides access to a local network (LAN), but it does not necessarily provide access to the Internet.
 In order for devices on the network to connect to the Internet, the router must be connected to a modem.
 Therefore, most routers have a specific Ethernet port that is designed to connect to the Ethernet port of a cable or DSL modem.

 A modem is a device that provides access to the Internet (see below).